evklein/blog/src/pages/posts/identicons.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Introducing Evicons'
-pubDate: 2024-05-24
+pubDate: '2024-05-25T00:00:00'
 description: ''
 tags: ["astro", "blogging", "learning in public"]
 ---
 # Introducing Evicons

 ## How it started
-I like Github identicons.
+I like GitHub Identicons.
 They're kind of charming, you know?
 Something simple to give your users to distinguish themselves.
-I kept [mine](https://github.com/identicons/evklein.png) as my main profile picture for a long time.
+I kept [mine](https://GitHub.com/Identicons/evklein.png) as my main profile picture for a long time.

 ![Alt text](image-3.png)

-I also like the idea of building my own identicons, so I decided to build something for this blog, to distinguish between pages, posts, or projects.
+I also like the idea of building my own Identicons, so I decided to build something for this blog, to distinguish between pages, posts, or projects.
 You've probably seen them floating around on this site (there's one at the top of this post).
-I'm pretty proud how they turned out and thought I'd document the process here.
+I'm pretty proud of how they turned out and thought I'd document the process here.

-## To each its own
+## To each their own

-Github identicons are unique to their user, and are calculated via a cryptographic hash of the user's username (according to [this post](https://github.blog/2013-08-14-identicons/)).
+GitHub Identicons are unique to their user, and are calculated via a cryptographic hash of the user's username (according to [this post](https://GitHub.blog/2013-08-14-Identicons/)).
 I like the cryptography aspect of this, but I think we can use the seed in a more interesting way, but I'll get to that.
-The point is, our identicons should be ***cryptographically distinct***, deterministic of their output.
+The point is, our Identicons should be ***cryptographically distinct***, deterministic based on their input, which we will call the **seed**.
 An Evicon should never be shared by the same seed.
-To accomplish this, we can do the same thing that Github does and pass the seed through a cryptographic hash function.
-We'll work with MD5 for this implementation.
+To accomplish this, we can do the same thing that GitHub does and pass the seed through a cryptographic hash function.
+We'll work with MD5 for this implementation, same as GitHub.
+For our seed, we'll use whatever identifying piece of information we have available for the item we want an Evicon associated with.
+For example, for blog posts like this one, the seed is simply the title of the post.

-Fun fact: I learned that Github identicons only use the _first fifteen_ characters of their hash for their image generation.
-So while it's practically not possible, one could theoretically find two usernames that share an identicon.
-We'll account for this in our own implementation to ensure that each seed actually has no shared evicons.
+Fun fact: I learned that GitHub Identicons only use the _first fifteen_ characters of their hash for their image generation.
+So while it’s practically impossible, one could theoretically find two usernames that share an identicon.
+We'll account for this in our own implementation to ensure that each seed actually has no shared Evicons.

 ## A whole lotta noise

 I think an animation would be nice, and with our MD5 hash we should have plenty of information we can use to 'seed' the animation, at least for some initial state.
-I've opted to use <a href="https://wikipedia.org/perlin_noise">Perlin noise</a> to generate the animation.
+I've opted to use <a href="https://en.wikipedia.org/wiki/Perlin_noise">Perlin noise</a> to generate the animation.
 Perlin noise is a pretty popular algorithm, especially in the game development space, and is most often used to generate noise maps for terrain generation.
-It has a nice effect to it, so I built my own implementation that can accept an input seed and generate a completely unique animation ot that seed.
-I'm not going to walk through all the code for this, but I will document the important parts as well as some struggles I ran into along the way.
+It has a nice effect to it, so I built my own implementation that can accept an input seed and generate a completely unique animation of that seed.
+I'm not going to walk through all the code for this (full source is available [here](https://GitHub.com/evklein/blog/blob/master/src/scripts/eviconsV1.js)), but I will document the important parts as well as some struggles I ran into along the way.

 The algorithm goes, roughly, like this: